eformsignen/eformsignen.github.io/help/chapter5.rst

 **③ Minimum Date/Maximum Date**

-Sets the range of dates that can be selected in the component by specifying the minimum and maximum dates.
+Sets the range of dates that can be selected in the field by specifying the minimum and maximum dates.

 **④ Display Today for Empty Value**

 Checking this option automatically enters the date (the date in which the document is opened) when the document is opened.
-This option is checked by default when you add a **Datetime** component.
-You can change the date by clicking the component.
+This option is checked by default when you add a **Datetime** field.
+You can change the date by clicking the field.

 **⑤ Allow Empty Value**

-Checking this option allows you to clear the number displayed on a Numeric stepper component.
-In a Datetime component, once you select a date, you can change it to another date but cannot clear the date.
+Checking this option allows you to clear the number displayed on a Numeric stepper field.
+In a Datetime field, once you select a date, you can change it to another date but cannot clear the date.
 However, checking this option allows you to clear the date displayed on the
-Datetime component.
-If no date is selected in the Datetime component but the **Display Today for Empty Value** option is checked, then the date component is automatically filled in with the date in which the document is opened.
+Datetime field.
+If no date is selected in the Datetime field but the **Display Today for Empty Value** option is checked, then the date field is automatically filled in with the date in which the document is opened.

--  PC: Right-click on the component to display the pop-up menu and then select the **Initialize Input Data** menu.
+-  PC: Right-click on the field to display the pop-up menu and then select the **Initialize Input Data** menu.

 -  Mobile: Click the Trash icon.

 **⑥ Tooltip Text**

-Displays the description in Tooltip Text when you hover the mouse over a component.
+Displays the description in Tooltip Text when you hover the mouse over a field.

 .. _numeric:

 Numeric stepper
 --------------------

-This component is used for entering a number.
+This field is used for entering a number.
-Clicking the component displays two arrows on the right, and you can increase or decrease the number by clicking them.
-In PCs, you can directly enter the desired number into the component by using a keyboard.
+Clicking the field displays two arrows on the right, and you can increase or decrease the number by clicking them.
+In PCs, you can directly enter the desired number into the field by using a keyboard.
 In smartphones and tablets, you can scroll through the list of numbers and select the one you want.

 |image11|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/number-component-properties.png
-   :alt: Setting Numeric stepper Component Properties
+   :alt: Setting Numeric stepper Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the numeric stepper component.
-For example, the ID of the component for entering the number of people in a reservation can be named ‘peopleCount’.
+Enters the ID of the numeric stepper field.
+For example, the ID of the field for entering the number of people in a reservation can be named ‘peopleCount’.

 **② Unit of Change**